colinligertwood/notebook/espresso.md

 * If the coffee runs blonde in less than 15 seconds, consider a finer grind.
 * If your machine is chocking, and dripping, consider a coarser grind.

+## Stir

+* Give your espresso a quick stir before drinking to incorporate any grounds or bitter compounds trapped in the crema.

 ## MY OWN TIPS

 * If you can manually control the timing of pre-infusion, pre-infuse until the coffee starts to pour smoothly.